uviclibraries/html-css/act-3.md

  }
 ```
 - Note that in HEX language, `#000000` is 100% black (technically, no colours) and `#FFFFFF` is 100% white (technically, all colours).
-- If you have time, try this online colour picking tool: [htmlcolorcodes](https://htmlcolorcodes.com/).
+- If you have time, try this online colour picking tool: [htmlcolorcodes (↪)](https://htmlcolorcodes.com/).

 <img src="images/act-3/htmlcolorcodes-demo.png" alt="htmlcolorcodes website example">